conradakunga/Blog/_posts/2025-07-14-how-to-wait-in-c-net.md

 ![Delay](../images/2025/07/Delay.png)

-A bonus of the `Task.Delay` method is that you can pass it a [CancellationToken](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken?view=net-9.0) if you want to be able to cancel the operation.
-This is useful if the Delay is in the context of other operations that have passed down the `CancellationToken`.
+A bonus of the `Task.Delay` method is that you can pass it a [CancellationToken](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken?view=net-9.0) if you want to be able to **cancel the operation**.
+This is useful if the delay is in the context of other operations that have **passed down** the `CancellationToken`.

 ```c#
 Log.Information("Starting a long task");